LineageOS/charter/device-support-requirements.md

 ## GPS

 * All devices with GPS supported in their stock OS MUST support GPS.
+* All devices with GPS MUST be able to acquire 3D lock.
+* All devices with GPS SHOULD support the same positioning protocols as the stock OS (ex.
+GPS, GLONASS).

 ## Bluetooth

 * All devices with Bluetooth supported in their stock OS MUST support Bluetooth.
 * All devices with Bluetooth MUST report same MAC address as on stock OS.
 * All devices with Bluetooth SHOULD support Bluetooth tethering.
+* All devices with Bluetooth MUST support the same Bluetooth profiles as the stock OS (ex.
+A2DP).
+* All devices with Bluetooth SHOULD support the same Bluetooth version as the stock OS.
 * All devices with support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™, in stock (non-beta releases) OS SHOULD support those variant of aptX™.
 * All devices without support for Qualcomm® aptX™, aptX™ HD, or any future variant of aptX™ in stock (non-beta releases) OS MUST NOT support those variants of aptX™.